VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

  -storageNode=g3/host7,g3/host8,g3/host9
 ```

 It is OK to mix `-replicationFactor` and `-globalReplicationFactor`.
-For example, the folling command runs `vmselect`, which continues returning full responses
+For example, the following command runs `vmselect`, which continues returning full responses
 if any number of `vmstorage` nodes in a single `vmstorage` group are temporarily unavailable and the remaining groups contain up to two unavailable `vmstorage` node:

 ```